silvacms/documentation/source/buildout/troubleshooting.rst

    software.c:n:n: error: software_error.h: No such file or directory [...]
-   error: Setup script exited with error: command 'gcc' failed with exit status 1 An error occured when trying to install software-extension version.
+   error: Setup script exited with error: command 'gcc' failed with exit status 1 An error occurred when trying to install software-extension version.
 Look above this message for any errors that were output by easy_install.
    While:
      Installing zeoclient1.